zazuko/kopflos/README.md

 +    ]
 ```

-The simnplest possible content of the `hydra/entrypoint.get.sparql` file is a `DESCRIBE <https://example.app/>` query.
+The simplest possible content of the `hydra/entrypoint.get.sparql` file is a `DESCRIBE <https://example.app/>` query.

 Fianally, an explicit declaration of the type of the entrypoint resource is necessary so that hydra-box can set up
 the express router.